Skip to Content

 • Measure the baking powder accurately to avoid a salty, bitter-tasting brownie.

-• Bake it in the oven instead of the microwave for that classic chewy brownie top.
+• Bake your dairy-free mug brownie in the oven instead of the microwave for that classic chewy brownie top.
 The taste will be the same in the microwave but the texture will be slightly different.
 I’d also recommend using a ramekin if baking in the oven.

-• Do NOT omit the chocolate chips!
-The added flavor and texture they give is not to be missed, I promise.
+• Do NOT omit the dairy-free chocolate chips!
+The added flavour and texture they give is not to be missed, I promise.

 • Underbake the brownie slightly if you want a gooey, molten-like center!

-• Leave your mug brownie to cool completely for a truly chewy brownie texture.
+• Leave this eggless mug brownie to cool completely for a truly chewy brownie texture.

-I hope you enjoy this recipe and as always, please leave a rating or comment below if you try it yourself!
+I hope you enjoy this vegan mug brownie recipe and as always, please leave a rating or comment below if you try it yourself.
+Happy baking! xo

 4.8 from 5 votes